Delaware prison standoff over; corrections officer dead

 During the negotiations, authorities realized the doors to C Building had been barricaded and began efforts to secure a "breach vehicle" to enter the building.
 None was immediately available, though Maryland State Police said it would provide one, Coupe said.

 Before the vehicle could arrive, police decided they could wait no longer.
-Around 5 a.m.
-Thursday, they used a state Department of Corrections backhoe to breach C Building and enter the prison, Coupe said.
+About 5 a.m.
+Thursday, they used a state Department of Correction backhoe to breach C Building and enter the prison, Coupe said.

 A few minutes later, police discovered the female correction official, who indicated "there were inmates that actually shielded this victim," Coupe said.
 She was not injured but was taken to a hospital for evaluation, he said.